The Brown-Peterson spectrum is not $\mathbb{E}_{2(p^2+2)}$ at odd primes: A Dyer-Lashof operation in the -dual Steenrod algebra

-We apply the mixed Cartan formula, which states that where and where and for $0 < i < p$ we put $m_i = \frac{1}{p} {p \choose i}$ so that where $\Delta_i x = \sum x_1 \otimes \dots x_i$ and $\Delta_{p-i} y = \sum y_1 \otimes \dots \otimes y_{p-i}$.
+We apply the mixed Cartan formula \cite[Theorem II.2.5]{CLM}, which states that where and where and for $0 < i < p$ we put $m_i = \frac{1}{p} {p \choose i}$ so that where $\Delta_i x = \sum x_1 \otimes \dots \otimes x_i$ and $\Delta_{p-i} y = \sum y_1 \otimes \dots \otimes y_{p-i}$.

-Applying this to the case that $x = [1]$ and $y$ is in the homology of the path component of zero, we first note that this is $\#$-decomposable and hence zero unless all of but one of the terms lies in degree $0$, i.e. unless all of the $y_i= [0]$ and $s_i = 0$ for all but one $i$.
+Applying this to the case that $x = [1]$ and $y$ is in the homology of the path component of zero, we first note that this is $\#$-decomposable unless all of but one of the terms lies in degree $0$, i.e. unless $y_i= [0]$ and $s_i = 0$ for all but one $i$.